 The Secret Charm Of The Mykonos

-This is our last stop from our cruise vacation.
+This is our last stop on our cruise vacation.

 The ship arrived early in the morning, and we docked far from the island.

-This time, we had the entire day to explore the place, and we could take the sea bus anytime we wanted to go back and forth for just an 8-euro ticket.
+This time, we had the entire day to explore the place, and we could take the sea bus at any time to go back and forth for just an 8-euro ticket.

 As soon as we got off the sea bus, we saw the place bursting with tourists.
-Because of the price, we decided not to take any excursions and explored the place on foot.
+Due to the price, we decided not to take any excursions and instead explored the place on foot.

-We discovered lots of little streets that we could get lost in.
+We discovered numerous small streets that we could easily get lost in.

-However, we couldn’t help but notice that Mykonos seemed to be just a tourist trap.
+However, we couldn’t help but notice that Mykonos seemed to be little more than a tourist trap.

 The charming island of Mykonos is only some of what meets the eye.
-Beyond its stunning beaches and picturesque streets lies a secret charm that captivates visitors worldwide.
+Beyond its stunning beaches and picturesque streets lies a secret charm that captivates visitors from around the world.

 Mykonos has a rich cultural history dating back to ancient Greece.
 It also has a thriving art scene and a lively nightlife.
-The island’s winding alleys and white-washed buildings transport visitors back in time and offer a peaceful escape from the hustle and bustle of everyday life.
+The island’s winding alleys and whitewashed buildings transport visitors back in time, offering a peaceful escape from the hustle and bustle of everyday life.

 There are 9 Churches in Mykonos